freedom-xiao007/SE-Notes/profession/系统与软件/software/k8s/k8s动态访问.md

 systemctl restart containerd
 ```

+You are restricted in which chains you can do either: nat/PREROUTING and nat/OUTPUT can do DNAT, while nat/POSTROUTING and possibly nat/INPUT (not sure if this still works) can do SNAT.

 ### Readiness probe failed: calico/node is not ready: BIRD is not ready: Error querying BIRD: unable to connect to BIRDv4 socket: dial unix /var/run/calico/bird.ctl: connect: connection refused

 - [kk添加node节点，calico组件启动不了](https://kubesphere.com.cn/forum/d/3129-kknodecalico)